18 Jan Traditional vs. Minimally Invasive Spine Surgery

 Traditional (or open) spine surgical procedures required large incisions, which equated to long recovery times and a lot of pain for the patient.
 These procedures were known as “open” surgeries because the surgeon had to open up the patient to access the spinal anatomy.
 When a surgeon makes an incision, muscles, tendons, and ligaments are damaged.
 The larger the incision required, the more damage done.
 It takes time for the body to repair these damaged tissues.

-Thankfully, with advancements in technology these procedures have been vastly improved and can now be performed in a minimally invasive manner.
+Thankfully, with advancements in technology these procedures have been vastly improved and can now be performed in a minimally invasive keyhole manner.

 Minimally Invasive Spine Surgery

-Compared to the traditional open forms of spine surgery, minimally invasive procedures allow the surgeon to make a much smaller incision (of up to only a few inches).
+Compared to the traditional open forms of spine surgery, minimally invasive keyhole procedures allow the surgeon to make a much smaller incision (of up to only a few inches).
 This results in less damage to the surrounding muscles and nerves, and makes for an overall safer patient experience.
-Most common spine procedures can now be performed in a minimally invasive fashion including spine disc replacements, spinal fusions, spinal decompression surgery, and more.
+Most common spine procedures can now be performed in a minimally invasive keyhole fashion including spine disc replacements, spinal fusions, spinal decompression surgery, and more.

 - Less damage to the muscles, ligaments, and tendons